Comet C/2022 E3 (ZTF) Visits for the first time in 50,000 years

 View it at the Lyme Land Trust Dark Sky Site Jan 31- Feb 10 , 2023

 As of January 16, the comet was just west of (above) the keystone of the constellation Hercules, rising in the northeast around 2 am.
-In one week the comet has moved well past Hercules towards Draco, Ursa Major and Ursa Minor.
-Map 1 shows the comet below the bright handle stars of the Big Dipper, approaching the small bowl of the Little Dipper.
-Helping with observing, the waning moon is now out of the way, the new moon having been on January 21.
-Now the moon will be a growing crescent in the evening sky.
-(If only the clouds would likewise depart!)
+In one week the comet moved well past Hercules towards Draco, Ursa Major and Ursa Minor.

-On each successive night, the comet has been heading northward (to the left) towards the easily recognizable Big Dipper.
-By January 30 (Map 2), it will have passed between the Big and Little Dipper and be situated not far from Polaris, the North Star.
+On each successive night, the comet is heading northward (to the left) towards the easily recognizable Big Dipper.
+By January 30 (Map 2), it passed between the Big and Little Dipper and was situated not far from Polaris, the North Star.
 By this date, since the comet is near Polaris, it will be visible from sunset through the rest of the night, only limited by your sight line to the north and northwest horizon.
 From sunset, as the evening progresses, the comet will appear to circle Polaris in a counterclockwise motion.

 Throughout early February, the comet will continue its westward trek, rising higher in the sky each evening as it passes over the sunset spot on the horizon and into the southwest sky.
 It will pass through the constellations Auriga and then Taurus, home to the Pleiades star cluster, the bright star Aldebaran, and the planet Mars.
 On the evening of February 10, the comet will make a relatively close approach to the bright orange-red planet Mars in the southwestern sky (Map 3).

 Come view the comet at the Trail 53 Dark Sky Observatory!!